River improvement trusts

 Each trust plans, designs, finances, undertakes and maintains stream improvement works for the benefit of the community within its river improvement area.

-At present there are 12 river improvement trusts in Queensland: three in the Darling Downs region, two in the Ipswich area in South East Queensland and seven located in the tropical north coast area between Mackay and Mossman.
+At present there are 11 river improvement trusts in Queensland: three in the Darling Downs region, two in the Ipswich area in South East Queensland and six located in the tropical north coast area between the Whitsundays and Mossman.

 These trusts are statutory bodies constituted under the River Improvement Trust Act 1940.
 The Act provides a trust with the powers to undertake its functions, including the ability to raise funds, enter land, occupy land, enter into contracts and carry out works.